hhphu/InfoSec/Projects/TryHackMe/attacking-defending-aws/attacking-defending-core-services/aws-s3-attack-defense.md

 ![image](https://github.com/user-attachments/assets/560aa478-6b67-4bd1-8d02-1a08496214c2)

-- Create a subnet to deploy the instance
+- Retrieve a subnet to deploy the instance

 ```bash
 aws ec2 describe-subnets
 ```
-- To laucnh an EC2 instance from the genetrated AMI above, we neee a security group that allows SSH access
+- To laucnh an EC2 instance from the genetrated AMI above, we need a security group that allows SSH access

 ```bash
 aws ec2 describe-security-groups